-- Day 1 – Usually we spend that first arrival day hanging around the resort to play, relax and soak up some sun at the pool and beach.
+- Day 1 – Usually we spend that first arrival day hanging around the resort to play, relax and soak up lots of sunshine at the pool and beach.

 - Day 1 (evening) – Once we have showered and cleaned up from our pool/beach day we like to walk a few blocks down Ashford Ave. and have dinner at Serafina (you can eat inside or out).
 After dinner we stop in to hang out at La Concha resort for a little.
-They have a ping pong table, sometimes a DJ and they have a beautiful outdoor seating area.
+They have a ping pong table, sometimes a DJ or live music and they have a beautiful outdoor seating area.
 Last trip my kids made some friends to play with and didn’t want to leave.
-You can either go to bed when you get back to the San Juan Marriott or check out the live music in the lobby.
+You can either go to bed, when you get back to the San Juan Marriott, or check out the live music in their lobby.